 Overthrows to any base: if an overthrow to ANY base occurs, each runner may attempt to earn a maximum of one extra base, at which point play is called dead which is a modification of LL Rule 7.05(g).
 An overthrow is when the fielder has to abandon his/her position to retrieve the baseball.

-As an example, if there is an overthrow to 1B and the runner chooses to run to 2B, the defender may attempt to get that runner out at 2B.
+Example 1: If there is an overthrow to 1B and the runner chooses to run to 2B, the defender may attempt to get that runner out at 2B.
 If there is an additional overthrow at 2B then the play is dead and the runner must remain at 2B since they already were able to take the one extra base on an overthrow.

-As an example, there is a runner on 2B.
+Example 2: There is a runner on 2B.
 The batter hits the ball, runner advances to third on the hit.
 There is an overthrow at 1B, the runner from third chooses not to advance home.
 The runner on first chooses to advance to second.
 If there is an additional overthrow at 2B, the runner on 3B may attempt to advance home, but the runner at 2B cannot advance since they already took one extra base on an overthrow.

 LL Rule IV is modified so that each player must play at least three (3) innings by the end of the fifth (5th) inning of the game and must have played both an infield and outfield position by that point of the game.
-The Catcher position counts as an infield position.
+The Catcher position counts as an outfield position.

 No one player can play a single position for more than 3 innings in a game.